-The Greeks made it to the pass first, but the Persians arrived shortly thereafter.
+The Greeks (7,000 men) made it to the pass first, but the Persians arrived shortly thereafter.
 When Xerxes saw how small the Greek force was, he allegedly ordered his troops to wait.
 He figured the Greeks would see just how outnumbered they were and eventually surrender.
 The Persians held off their attack for three whole days, but the Greeks showed no signs of leaving.

 During these three days, a few things happened that would have an impact on the Battle of Thermopylae as well as the rest of the war.
 First, the Persian fleet was caught in a wicked storm off the coast of Euboea that resulted in the loss of around one-third of their ships.

-Second, Leonidas took 1,000 of his men, mainly people from the nearby city of Locris, to guard the relatively unknown passageway that circumvented the Pass of Thermopylae.
-At the time, Xerxes did not know this back route existed, and Leonidas knew his learning of it would doom the Greeks.
-The force stationed up in the mountains was set to serve not only as a line of defense but also as a warning system that could alert the Greeks fighting on the beaches in the event the Persians found their way around the pass.
+Second, Leonidas took 1,000 of his men, mainly people from the nearby city of Locris, to guard the relatively unknown passageway that circumvented the narrow Pass of Thermopylae.
+At the time, Xerxes did not know this back route existed, and Spartan King Leonidas knew his learning of it would doom the Greeks.
+The force stationed up in the mountains was set to serve not only as a line of defense but also as a warning system that could alert the Greeks fighting on the beaches in the event the Persians found their way around the narrow pass.
 With all of this done, the stage was set for the fighting to begin.

 Day 1: Xerxes is Rebuffed

 After three days, it became clear to Xerxes the Greeks were not going to surrender, so he began his attack.
-According to sources, he sent his army in waves of 10,000 men, but this did not do much.
+According to modern historians, he sent his army in waves of 10,000 men, but this did not do much.
 The pass was so narrow that most of the fighting took place between just a few hundred men in close quarters.
 The Greek phalanx, along with their heavier bronze armor and longer spears, stood strong despite being so hopelessly outnumbered.

 Several waves of 10,000 Medes were all beaten back.
 In between each attack, Leonidas rearranged the phalanx so that those who had been fighting would be given a chance to rest and so that the front lines could be fresh.
 By the end of the day, Xerxes, likely irritated that his soldiers could not break the Greek line, sent the Immortals into battle, but they too were rebuffed, meaning that the first day of battle would end in failure for the Persians.
 They returned to their camp and waited for the next day.